 An outline of the audition and application process, and our terms and conditions.

-Register for an audition for the Acting Diploma using the form below, and we'll contact you with further information.
+Register for an audition for the Acting Diploma using the link above, and we'll contact you with further information.

 The Acting Diploma is a one year, part-time, evening and weekend course (January to August) that develops acting, voice and movement skills.